Here are some awesome Airplane Activities for Kids that will help you keep them occupied throughout the flight.

 - Pipe cleaners!
 It stimulates creative thinking.
 We were on a liveaboard boat in Palau, and it entertained 3 toddlers for few hours a day for the whole week vmcrowder

-- Make a portable doctor’s kit complete with a box of bandaids, cotton balls, tape, and cotton buds and bandages for your toddler to fix-up her doll or stuffed animal.
+- ’s kit complete with a box of bandaids, cotton balls, tape, and cotton buds and bandages for your toddler to fix-up her doll or stuffed animal.
 Wrapping legs or arms in bandages is good for their fine motor skills.
 Alternatively, you can buy a ready made Medical kit

 - Books – that are not too heavy or bulky.
 We have to limit the books to 2 or 3 light ones for the flight and another couple in the suitcase.